vuejs/v2.vuejs.org/src/v2/guide/components.md

 Um erro comum é tentar ligar uma diretiva a uma propriedade/método do filho no _template_ do pai:

-A common mistake is trying to bind a directive to a child property/method in the parent template:

 ``` html
 <!-- NÃO funciona -->
 <child-component v-show="someChildProperty"></child-component>